The Zuber House

 1989

-The counterbalancing east-west ‘house,’ a stuccoed piece held in place by the forward tower arms of the anchoring north-south element, forms the major building façade and houses the more public area of the residence – visitor entry, living, guest room, kitchen, dining, garage and private entry.
-The skeletal bridge, which angles away from it is a gateway for approaching visitors and a focused viewing platform extending the living area.
-From its vantage point one has a clear view of nature’s diurnal and seasonal dramas over the Phoenix skyline and an uninterrupted view of the panorama glimpsed from the Master Bedroom Suite.
+The counterbalancing east-west ‘house,’ a stuccoed piece held in place by the forward tower arms of the anchoring north-south element, forms the major building façade and houses the public area of the residence – visitor entry, living, guest room, kitchen, dining, garage.
+The skeletal bridge acts as a gateway for approaching visitors and extends the living area to a focused viewing platform.
+From this vantage point one has an uninterrupted panorama of nature’s diurnal and seasonal dramas over the Phoenix skyline.

 PREVIOUS PROJECT